 ME 15 abc.
 Thermodynamics and Fluid Mechanics.
-10 units (3-2-5); first, second and third terms.
+10 units (3-2-5); first, second, third terms.
 Prerequisites: Ph 2 abc, Ma 2 abc.
 A study of the first and second laws of thermodynamics with applications to flow and non-flow processes.
-Properties of various fluids and use of standard tables are discussed.
-Basic power and propulsion cycles employing gases and vapors are studied.
-Introduction to fluid mechanics, the continuity equation, equations of motion, Bernoulli equation, momentum theorem, etc. Concepts from kinetic theory.
-Topics in one dimensional compressible flow; velocity of sound, water hammer, normal shock wave flow through a De Laval nozzle.
-Elements of potential flow.
-Principles of dynamic similarity and flow of real fluids.
-Additional topics to include free surface and open channel flow, elements of turbomachine design and a qualitative discussion of heat transfer will be taken up as time permits.
+Properties of various fluids and the use of standard tables are discussed.
+Basic cycles employing gases and vapors are studied.
+Some concepts of kinetic theory.
+Introduction to fluid mechanics, the continuity equation, Euler equations of motion, momentum theorem, etc. Topics in one dimensional compressible flow; velocity of sound, the normal shock wave, flow through a De Laval nozzle.
+Elements of potential flow, principles of similarity, and a brief study of boundary layers.
+Flow in open channels, surface waves and some elements of pump and turbine design are also included.
+A quantitative discussion of heat transfer.
 Instructor: Acosta.